Google NotebookLM

 β What this means:

-- Uploaded documents: NOT used for training
+- Uploaded documents: not used for model training under qualifying Workspace/Enterprise terms

 - User queries: NOT logged or used for training